1

 Proficiency in patient assessment

-Describe your ability to safely conduct comprehensive patient assessments, identify health concerns and create effective care plans with patients and their primary care provider.
+Describe your ability to safely conduct comprehensive patient assessments, identify health concerns, and create effective care plans with patients and their primary care providers.

-Use our extensive library of resume cover letter examples as practical starting guides.
-You’ll also find ready-made content with our helpful Cover Letter Builder — simply click, customize and download.
+Use our extensive library of cover letter examples as practical starting guides.
+You’ll also find ready-made content with our helpful Cover Letter Generator — simply click, customize and download.

 Make sure your professional cover letter header matches your resume for a cohesive look.
 Include your name, phone number, and email.